 This is a quick one, but very important: turn on each lamp and light switch to ensure they work.
 You may need to replace a light bulb now and then if one has burned out.

 No matter how clean a property is, if a guest finds one hair, they will have the impression the whole place is dirty.
-It is also one of the most commonly mentioned thing in a negative cleaning review.
+It is also one of the most commonly mentioned things in a negative cleaning review.
 Be vigilant, especially if you know the previous guests brought pets!
 If you happen to be someone whose hair has a tendency to get everywhere, consider tying it back while you clean.

 Vacation rentals don’t just need to be clean.
 They need to look beautiful.
 Your client will often provide guidelines for how they like the property staged, but be sure to walk through and check that everything looks perfect before you leave the job.